Samadhi of Ranjit Singh: Scholarly assessments

 Nearly all of the 19th and 20th century accounts of the structure fail to take note or recognize its distinctively Sikh features.
 According to Nadra Khan, the structure represents the "pitome of Sikh architectural ornament and art", building upon previous architectural traditions with Sikh innovations, blending both the Punjabi and Pahari art styles in its painted murals within its interior, showcasing a merging of Sikh and Hindu themes, which have been ignored.
 She states that the samadhi has distinctively Sikh features and can be regarded as an "indigenous art".

 Artwork

-The walls of the samadhi are decorated with murals in the form of frescoes.
+The walls of the samadhi are decorated with murals in the form of frescoes, which are an amalgamation of Pahari and Punjabi styles, featuring both Sikh and Hindu religious themes.
 They were painted between 1839–49.
 Forty-eight individual fresco wall-paintings remain on the two-levels of the samadhi's interior.
+The themes depicted include the Sikh gurus, scenes from the Indic epics, nāyaks and nāyikās, and other motifs.

 Associated monuments

 The Gurdwara Dera Sahib is adjacent to the samadhi, and commemorates the spot where Guru Arjan Dev Ji died.

+The complex faces the Hathi Pol (Elephant Gate) of the Lahore Fort.
 Two small samadhi monuments to the west of the main building commemorate Maharaja Ranjit Singh's son Maharaja Kharak Singh and grandson Nau Nihal Singh, along with their wives.
 The patron of the samadhis of Kharak Singh and Nau Nihal Singh is unknown.
 The building is located adjacent to Gurdwara Dera Sahib, the place of Guru Arjun's martyrdom.
+The samadhi of Maharani Jind Kaur was also located here but has since been demolished.